Thursday, June 8, 2023

 1998 - CELEBRITY, interesting Woody Allen film

 Woody Allen had a great idea, a film about the prevailing fixation the public has with the celebrity culture.
 Unfortunately he didn't really develop the story and screenplay very well.
 The film follows a divorced couple who find themselves interacting with the famous and near famous in New York City.
 The film is very disjointed with good scenes interlaced with some very indifferent and frankly unfunny moments.
-The film also spends a lot of time on the love life of a celebrity profiler played Kenneth Branagh which frankly is not very interesting.
+The film also spends a lot of time on the love life of a celebrity profiler played by Kenneth Branagh which frankly is not very interesting.
 One critic called Celebrity Woody's version of Fellini's La Dolce Vita.
 But this film is a far cry from that one.

 Also, chief among the problems with this film are Kenneth Branagh and Judy Davis as the divorced couple.
 Branagh probably with Woody Allen's encouragement apes Woody's mannerisms and speech patterns, it's a very strange and frankly kind of an annoying performance.
 What I didn't realize until I spent a little time revisiting some past reviews, is that Judy Davis is also mimicking Woody Allen as well.
 It's like the viewer is watching a Ying and Yang version of Woody Allen.